bfetler/lending_club/README.md

 Text output is given in **naive_bayes_output.txt** and plots in **naive_bayes_plots/**.

 #### *logistic_regression.py*
 Fit of training data of high or low interest rate from eleven numeric variables was performed using [Logistic Regression](http://scikit-learn.org/stable/modules/linear_model.html#logistic-regression), scored using fit accuracy.
-A score of 73% was found without scaling the columns, compared to about 90% with scaling.
+A score of 73% was found without scaling data, compared to about 90% with scaling.
 Exploration of meta-parameters showed insensitivity to C, and an optimum value of C=1 was used.

 <img src="https://github.com/bfetler/lending_club_predict/blob/master/logistic_regression_plots/lr_gridscore_C.png" alt="logistic regression C gridsearch" />